 As we mentioned, their swimming preference is the top and middle part of the tank, as their natural habitat.
 However, jumping out of a home tank carries significantly more risk than jumping around in the spacious streams and rivers of South America, so it’s a good idea to have a tight-fitting lid on your home aquarium.

-Bloodfin Tetras are especially inclined to leaping around during the breeding time.
+Bloodfin tetras are especially inclined to leap around during breeding time.
 They are active breeders who produce a lot but will also dine on their own young if given the chance; we’ll explore how to protect the developing Bloodfin Tetras in the breeding section of this article.

 The Bloodfin Tetras are fast swimmers and are constantly moving, so expect a lot of activity from these Nanos.